-- It is not enough to be emotionally intelligence if your intelligence doesn’t derive from the place of values.
+It is not enough to be emotionally intelligence if your intelligence doesn’t derive from the place of values.
 So, to be full developed, one must set a proper scale of values.

 We will use many different methods such as simulation exercises, cognitive exercises, dance and theatre techniques, mediation, mindfulness, nature work and others.
-The first training course will be held in November 2019 in Slovenia.
+The first training course was held in November 2019 in Slovenia.
 The second training course will be held in September 2021 in Italy.
 Partners for the project come from Netherlands, Italy, Spain, Portugal, Turkey, UK, Ireland, Serbia, Poland and Slovenia.
 Project has been approved and funded by National Agency of Programme Erasmus+ MOVIT from Slovenia.